-- ensuring the school has an effective safeguarding children policy in place which is reviewed annually and follows local procedures - contributing to the completion of the Section 175 Safeguarding Return (see appendix 4) - ensuring the school adopts safe recruitment and retention procedures for its staff and volunteers - ensuring procedures are in place for dealing with allegations of abuse made against staff and volunteers - o ensuring a designated senior Member of staff is appointed for dealing with safeguarding children issues - ensures the above duties are discharged.
+- ensuring the school has an effective safeguarding children policy in place which is reviewed annually and follows local procedures and includes consideration of how its responsibilities have been discharged - contributing to the completion of the Section 175 Safeguarding Self Evaluation Tool (see appendix 3) - ensuring the school adopts safe recruitment and retention procedures for its staff and volunteers - ensuring procedures are in place for dealing with allegations of abuse made against staff and volunteers - ensuring a designated senior member of staff is appointed for dealing with safeguarding children issues - o ensures the above duties are discharged.

-As the governor responsible for safeguarding children, you will play an essential role in ensuring children in education are kept safe from harm.
+As the governor responsible for safeguarding children, you will take responsibility for all child protection matters and play an essential role in ensuring children in education are kept safe from harm.
 Your job is to ensure the safeguarding agenda is embedded in the ethos of your school.